Cogmob/multi_test_es6/README.md

 A function which is passed the contents of the files as specified above and the tape testing object.
 It should perform a test using these.

-### only

-Calls the tests with the 'only' method.
-Therefore, this will only work if the filters produe a unique output.

 ## installation